 Cohabitation (Living together)

-- If your cohabitant has died during your cohabitation then you may be entitled to make certain claims on their estate.
-Any claim against a cohabitant’s estate must be made within 6 months from the date of death.
+- Any claim against that estate must be made within 6 months from the date of death.

 - Monies you have already received, for example from a death in service benefit, may be taken into consideration when assessing your claim.